sashacsy/arca-docs/docs/how-to/batch-operations/create.md

 cd islandora_workbench
 ```

 Your YAML file should be saved in your root `islandora_workbench` directory.
-Run the check command directly from here:
+We highly recommend you first confirm your materials are valid by running a check with:

 ``` bash
 ./workbench --config sunflower.yml --check